Offline Sync Strategies & Background Workflows

 CRDTs & Merge Strategies for Complex State

 For collaborative editing or deeply nested state, traditional diffing fails.
 Conflict-Free Replicated Data Types (CRDTs) guarantee mathematical convergence across distributed nodes.
-For implementation details on nested JSON reconciliation and array diffing, consult Advanced Conflict Resolution & Merging.
+The yjs library provides a production-tested CRDT implementation:

 const doc = new Doc();